Presenting highly interactive virtual product portfolios.

 Users can access detailed product information andresearch from external websites – including their own content – via a popup whilst immersed inside the showroom.
-This means that their focus is not redirected to another browser tab and ultimately improves the conversion rate.
+This means that the user is not redirected to another browser tab and ultimately improves the conversion rate.

 Throughout the showroom, there are over 70 active points which play integrated videos streamed directly from Vimeo.
-They contain demonstrations related to each procedure and relevant information which is featured on the left side.
+They contain demonstrations related to each procedure and relevant information which is featured on the left side of the screen.

 Users can schedule virtual meetings, view expert demonstrations, and access support representatives through the integrated Drift live chat.

-This guides the user step-by-step through the showroom’s functionalities to ensure that don't miss any of the features.
+This guides the user step-by-step through the showroom’s functionalities to ensure all of the features are explained.

 To prepare over 20 different models for real-time use in the web browser, we reduced the processing power, making them lightweight in size, yet detailed.
 We textured them for realistic lighting scenarios by baking them, which ensures that the complexity of the materials and lighting are well consolidated in an image texture, to provide an exceptional level of performance and realism.
 We re-modelled them to achieve a low polygon count (from a few million to a few thousand) and transformed them from 300 MB to less than 1 MB.

 ↑Device models optimization example.
 Before: 2.298.030 polygons and 300mb | After: 6.850 polygons and 908kb.